LesleyForsyth/FLSIT735/Course-2/Week1/4-certificate-authority.md

 2. *Integrity:* an assurance that a certificate has not been altered (intentionally or not) must be provided.
 3. *Authenticity:* a proof that a digital certificate has been issued by a given certification authority should be given.

 Certification authorities have different means to identify the owner of a certificate.
 Depending on the type of the entity requesting a certificate, a certification authority would lunch a verification process or other.
+For example, to obtain a certificate for a website the certification authority may ask you to prove that you have administrative rights on the website.
+If the website is linked to an organisation, then the applicant may need to prove affiliation and administrative rights on that organisation as well.

-These processes are normally administrative and do not depend on cryptography.
-Thus we are not going to discuss them in this unit.
+Those identification processes are normally administrative and do not depend on cryptography.
+Thus we are not going to discuss them further in this unit.
 Integrity and authenticity will be covered in the next steps, though.

 ## Your task